telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 7. Origin

-Origin is used as request HTTP header in Orion.
+Origin is used in requests.
-It initiates a request for cross-origin resource sharing (asks server for Access-Control- response fields).
+Its operation is related with CORS, see specific documentation at [../user/cors.md](https://github.com/telefonicaid/fiware-orion/blob/master/doc/manuals/user/cors.md).

     Origin: http://www.example-social-network.com